-To ensure the one-stop delivery system meets quality standards that are consistent with the purpose and authorized scope of each of the partner programs, the one-stop certification criteria demonstrates the intent of WIOA indicative of strengthening the successful integration and
+To ensure the one-stop delivery system meets quality standards that are consistent with the purpose and authorized scope of each of the partner programs, the one-stop certification criteria demonstrates the intent of WIOA indicative of strengthening the successful integration and implementation of partner programs in the one-stop delivery system.

-DETR/ESD/Workforce Innovation Support Services WIOA State Compliance Policies Section 1.4 One Stop Delivery System July 2016; Ratified October 2022 Page 11 of 31 implementation of partner programs in the one-stop delivery system.
 The GWDB has developed minimum one-stop certification criteria for the LWDB to utilize in the one-stop certification process.
-This standard certification criteria promote the objectives of Nevada's WIOA State Plan.
+This standard certification criteria promotes the objectives of Nevada's WIOA State Plan.